String theory: Sociology of science

-Since the superstring revolutions of the 1980s and 1990s, string theory has been one of dominant paradigms of high energy theoretical physics.
+Since the superstring revolutions of the 1980s and 1990s, string theory has been one of the dominant paradigms of high energy theoretical physics.
 Some string theorists have expressed the view that there does not exist an equally successful alternative theory addressing the deep questions of fundamental physics.
 In an interview from 1987, Nobel laureate David Gross made the following controversial comments about the reasons for the popularity of string theory:

 Several other high-profile theorists and commentators have expressed similar views, suggesting that there are no viable alternatives to string theory.